Create a chore system for your kids that will not only help you around the house, but help teach your children responsibility.

 I am a stay at home mom to 3 kids and I can tell you that cleaning the house was incredibly overwhelming to me until I came up with our chore system.

 I’ll be 100% honest and tell you that at times (ok-most of the time) my kids acted like they were raised in a barn.
 If they ate a snack, the wrapper was carelessly tossed on the floor, and food and cups were left everywhere.
-Clothes all over the place because apparently it’s just too hard to drop it in the hamper.
+Clothes are all over the place because apparently, it’s just too hard to drop them in the hamper.